 - Opportunities are offered to attend professional development workshops as a participant and contributor, helping further your understanding of literacy methods, policy issues, and pedagogy.

-- Small class sizes promote close relationships with professors and fellow Literacy candidates.
+- Classes promote close relationships with professors and fellow Literacy candidates.

 - An advisor guides you through the entire program, providing support that greatly enhances your education experience.